Anduin2017/AnduinOS-Docs/KNOWN_ISSUES.md

 ## 3. Issue 3 - The share feature on Gnome Control Center may not work

 The share feature on Gnome Control Center may not work.
 So you can not use the share feature to host a remote desktop session.
-The workaround is to use the `xrpd` package to host a remote desktop session.
+The workaround is to use the `xrdp` package to host a remote desktop session.